awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-contracts.md

 ## Automatic renewals<a name="ami-contracts-automatic-renewals"></a>

- When a customer purchases your product through AWS Marketplace using AMI contracts, they can agree to automatic renewal of the contract terms\.
-The customer continues to pay for the entitlements every month or for 1, 2, or 3 years\.
-The customer always has the option to modify the renewal settings\.
-They can cancel the renewal or renew the contract different quantities and durations\.
+ When customers purchase your product through AWS Marketplace using AMI contracts, they can agree to automatically renew the contract terms\.
+Customers continue to pay for the entitlements every month or for 1, 2, or 3 years\.

+Customers can modify their renewal settings at any time\.
+For more information, see [Modifying an existing contract](https://docs.aws.amazon.com/marketplace/latest/buyerguide/buyer-ami-contracts.html#modify-existing-contract) in the *AWS Marketplace Buyer Guide*\.